andyweizhao/NLP-Capsule/README.md

 Requirements: Code is written in Python 3 and requires Pytorch.

 # Preparation
-For quick start, please refer to [the dataset and trained model](https://drive.google.com/open?id=1gPYAMyYo4YLrmx_Egc9wjCqzWx15D7U8)
+For quick start, please download [the dataset and trained model](https://drive.google.com/open?id=1gPYAMyYo4YLrmx_Egc9wjCqzWx15D7U8).

 # Code Explanation
 The data_helpers implements the functions for data processing.